You are here

 Personality disorders describe a wide range of illnesses that have unique symptoms, signs and impacts on a person’s life.
 They are generally broken down into three groups or “clusters” (A, B and C), and each cluster has a few personality disorders that fall within it.
 The differences between each cluster are significant, and every person experiences mental health issues a little differently.

 It’s important to remember that identifying mental health issues, like personality disorders, can be tricky.
 Most of the time, people don’t fit neatly into “categories”, “clusters” or “definitions”.
 Everyone has “personality”, so you may see behaviours and feelings described here that everyone has at times, but it doesn’t mean they have a disorder.

-There’s more about each group or “cluster” on the individual personality disorder cluster pages, but here’s a brief description of each:
+There’s more about each group or “cluster” on the individual personality disorder cluster pages (linked below), but here’s a brief description of each:

 - Cluster A: The disorders in this group can make it difficult to relate to others.